It’s fair to say that football in Romania has seen happier times.

 There’s certainly plenty to show off.
 Romania’s football may not currently be of the highest quality but few will argue with some of the heavenly landscapes that can be viewed from its lower-league football stadiums.

-“The initial idea was to bring people to Suceava [in the northeast of Romania] because that’s where I was born and that’s where I discovered the first cool grounds,” he tells he tells Emerging Europe.
+“The initial idea was to bring people to Suceava [in the northeast of Romania] because that’s where I was born and that’s where I discovered the first cool grounds,” he adds.
 “Grounds like Pojorâta, a beautiful place, which I think can become a football hipster’s paradise.
 So the first two tours centered on Suceava, but then I decided to show people the rest of the country.”

 A trip to Sibiu in Transylvania followed, which included a game at Zarnești, one of Roșu’s favourite grounds.
 Pictures hardly do the place justice.